yonatan/rtl-toolkit/README.md

 This is an attempt at a *fully* automated RTL (right-to-left) language solution for Drupal 7.
 It includes ```rtlxgen```, a script which creates RTL CSS and images for an entire site (core, modules and themes), and a module which loads the generated CSS and includes some javascript hacks to convert styles set at runtime with jQuery's ```css()``` and ```animate()``` methods.

+#### Demo

+For a live demo with several themes go to http://zozuar.org/rtldemo/

+After switching to one of the installed RTL languages you can enable/disable the RTLx module to compare this RTL system with Drupal's default.

+Note that the demo won't be updated frequently and may not reflect the latest changes in this codebase.

 #### Installation

 *This section is for development machines.
 Don't do this on your production server.*